Daphne Marlatt: Later life

-In 1983, Marlatt's How Hug a Stone was published, which follows that journey traveled by herself and her son, in 1981, to England.
+Marlatt also co-founded the West Coast Women and Words Society in 1982.
+In 1983, Marlatt's How Hug a Stone was published, which follows her journey with her son in 1981 to England.
 In 1984, Touch to My Tongue was published.
-Both pieces "express her intense apprehension of the continually changing world.", according to Douglas Barbour, an author of The Canadian Encyclopedia.
+Both pieces "express her intense apprehension of the continually changing world."
+It was around this time that Marlatt became more involved in feminist concerns, and attended and organized several feminist conferences.
+She also, in 1985, co-founded Tessera, a feminist journal, and periodies: a magazine of prose.
+Around this time, she came out as a lesbian.

-Marlatt created two books, Mauve, published in 1985 and character/jeu de letters, published in 1986, with Quebec feminist and writer Nicole Brossard.
-Double negative, a piece that was put together between Marlatt and Betsy Warland, her significant other, was published in 1988.
+Marlatt co-wrote two books, Mauve (1985) and character/jeu de letters (1986), with Quebec feminist writer Nicole Brossard.
+Double negative, a piece co-created by Marlatt and her partner Betsy Warland, was published in 1988.